Jeff Dunham

-Jeffrey Douglas Dunham (born April 18, 1962) is an American ventriloquist, stand-up comedian and actor who has also appeared on numerous television shows, including Late Show with David Letterman, Comedy Central Presents, The Tonight Show and Sonny With a Chance.
-He has six specials that run on Comedy Central: Arguing with Myself, Spark of Insanity, Jeff Dunham's Very Special Christmas Special, Controlled Chaos, Minding the Monsters, and All Over the Map.
-Dunham also starred in The Jeff Dunham Show, a series on the network in 2009.
+Jeffrey Douglas Dunham (born April 18, 1962) is an American ventriloquist, stand-up comedian and actor who has also appeared on numerous television shows, including Late Show with David Letterman, Comedy Central Presents, The Tonight Show, and Sonny with a Chance.
+He has seven specials that run on Comedy Central as well as two Netflix specials among others.
+He also starred in The Jeff Dunham Show, a series that ran in 2009.
+He has a star on the Hollywood Walk of Fame and holds the Guinness Book of World Records record for "Most tickets sold for a stand-up comedy tour" for his Spark of Insanity tour.

+Dunham has been called "America's favorite comedian" by Slate.
+His introduction of Achmed the Dead Terrorist in Spark of Insanity in 2007 was ranked as the ninth most watched YouTube video at the time while his A Very Special Christmas Special was the most-watched telecast in Comedy Central history, with the DVD selling over 400,000 copies in its first two weeks.
+Forbes ranked Dunham as the third highest-paid comedian in the United States behind Jerry Seinfeld and Chris Rock and reported that he was one of the highest-earning comics from June 2008 to June 2009, earning approximately $30 million during that period.

 His style has been described as "a dressed-down, more digestible version of Don Rickles with multiple personality disorder".
-Time described his characters as "politically incorrect, gratuitously insulting and ill tempered."
+Time described his characters as "politically incorrect, gratuitously insulting and ill-tempered."
 Dunham has been credited with reviving ventriloquism and doing more to promote the art form than anyone since Edgar Bergen.

-Dunham has been called "America's favorite comedian" by Slate.
-According to the concert industry publication Pollstar, he is the top-grossing standup act in North America and among the most successful acts in Europe as well.
-As of November 2009, he has sold over four million DVDs, an additional $7 million in merchandise sales, and received more than 350 million hits on YouTube as of October 2009; his introduction of Achmed the Dead Terrorist in Spark of Insanity was ranked as the ninth most watched YouTube video at the time.
-A Very Special Christmas Special was the most-watched telecast in Comedy Central history, with the DVD selling over 400,000 copies in its first two weeks.
-Forbes ranked Dunham as the third highest-paid comedian in the United States behind Jerry Seinfeld and Chris Rock and reported that he was one of the highest-earning comics from June 2008 to June 2009, earning approximately $30 million during that period.
-Dunham also does occasional acting roles.
-He achieved the Guinness Book of World Records record for "Most tickets sold for a stand-up comedy tour" for his Spark of Insanity tour, performing in 386 venues worldwide.